How I Use Obsidian as a CMS for my Website

 Preliminary Points

-• Most of the workflow is encapsulated in a script I wrote called metamark
+• The core workflow is in a public script I wrote called metamark, available on npm

 • My website is a Nextjs website hosted on Vercel.

-• On my local machine, my website repo and my Obsidian vault are sibling directories.
+• On my local machine, my personal website repo and my Obsidian vault are sibling directories.

 • My Obsidian vault has an essentially flat file structure.
 (See My PKM Workflow#PKM Notes Obsidian for more.)